History of Air quality index in Timeline

 Air quality index

-The Air Quality Index (AQI) is a tool used by governments to inform the public about current and forecast air pollution levels and associated health risks.
-A higher AQI indicates greater pollution and increased risk, especially for vulnerable groups like children, the elderly, and those with respiratory or cardiovascular issues.
-High AQI days may prompt recommendations to reduce outdoor activities or, during wildfires, to use masks outdoors and air purifiers indoors, as protective measures.
+The Air Quality Index (AQI) is a tool used by governmental bodies to inform the public about current and forecast air pollution levels and associated health risks.
+A higher AQI signifies greater pollution and increased risk, particularly for vulnerable populations like children, the elderly, and those with respiratory or cardiovascular conditions.
+During periods of high AQI, especially due to events like wildfires, authorities typically advise reducing outdoor activity, using masks outdoors, and employing air purifiers indoors.

 The Air Quality Index made its debut in 1968, when the National Air Pollution Control Administration undertook an initiative to develop an air quality index and to apply the methodology to Metropolitan Statistical Areas.